wt-archives/googletransfer-python/README.md

 - renames google docs with the extensions of their export formats, adds a 'archivist_note' column which details actions taken
 - renames problem characters /\:\*?"<>| with an _
 - renames duplicate file and folder names in the same directory, adds an incremental number
-- removes unnecessary text from the 'lastModifyingUser' field
+- removes unnecessary text from the 'lastModifyingUser', 'google_id', and 'google_parent_id' fields
 - adds 'language' field with default as 'english'

 It will output a file called GoogleTestMetadata.csv